Astatine-Development/wisp-client-crystal/README.md

 # wisp-client-crystal
-tldr: A janky wisp-client-js port to crystal-lang
+tldr: A janky wisp-client-js port to crystal-lang, expect bugs.

 Stability untested, only basic testing was done to see if it "works" No UDP support, some other things might be broken, not really sure.